rhartlage10/Spring2020-CEG2350/Final-Review.md

       * tar bundles, but doesn't compress
       * It keeps info about file permissions, and it has the file contents in plain text
 * checksums
-   * Definition: A checksum is a sequence of numbers and letters used to check data for errors.
+   * Definition: a sequence of numbers and letters used to check data for errors.
 If you know the checksum of an original file, you can use a checksum utility to confirm your copy is identical.
    * Algortithms used include:
       * MD5 (128-bit)
       * SHA-1 (160-bit)